Tax Filer Identity Theft Risks

 During the tax season, consider the tax filer identity theft and related risks.
 File your taxes very carefully assessing the methods by which you plan to prepare and file your taxes.
 There are many ways we prepare and report our taxes these days, some of which may lead to tax filer identity theft.

-As I said, I’m all for using the tax software especially if you have a somewhat complicated tax situation but make sure 1) you select a well known software from a stable company that has gone through many versions to fix all the bugs, 2) never use a new software that just came out even if it’s free because most likely you will face many bugs, malfunctions or miscalculations, 3) never use free tax servicing offers and software as you may compromise your personal information, and 4) buy the software from a store, load it on your computer and then update it via the internet to avoid online payment processing, thus reducing the risk of tax filer identity theft, unless of course you trust the online source and understand your risks.
+A tax software is highly recommended compared to the manual process if you can afford it especially if you have a somewhat complicated tax situation but make sure that 1) you select a well known software from a stable company that has gone through many versions to fix all the bugs, 2) you never use a new software that just came out even if it’s free because most likely you will face many bugs, malfunctions or miscalculations, 3) you never use free tax servicing offers and software as you may compromise your personal information, and 4) you buy the software from a store, load it on your computer and then update it via the internet to avoid online payment processing, thus reducing the risk of tax filer identity theft, unless of course you trust the online source and understand your risks.
 If your tax situation is really complicated, then let a tax specialist prepare your taxes instead of doing it yourself.

 Another method for preparing and reporting your taxes is online tax preparation which presents one of the greatest tax filer identity theft risks today.
-I once prepared my taxes on line and thought of its consequences afterwards and never prepared my taxes online again.
-The major differences between preparing your taxes online and on your computer (by purchasing the tax software as explained above) are that when you buy the software, you own the software and more importantly store your tax data on your computer as you prepare your taxes up until you file your taxes with the IRS.
+The major differences between preparing your taxes on an online website and on your computer (by purchasing the tax software as explained above) are that when you buy the software, you own the software and more importantly you store your tax data on your computer as you prepare your taxes up until you file your taxes with the IRS.
 In other words you have full and sole custody of your tax information during the entire tax preparation phase.
-However, when you prepare taxes online, your tax data is stored on the vendor’s computer server for the period in which you prepare your taxes and maybe even after you’re done with filing your taxes.
-Unless you know exactly where that tax computer server is located, and how secure it is, you take a great deal of tax filer identity theft risks.
-Another tax filer identity theft risk is that since you have to use a username and pass code to access your tax data online each time you want to make changes to your taxes, you risk the possibility of an intruder accessing your taxes information using your username and pass code obtained in one of many unauthorized ways.
+However, when you prepare taxes on a website, your tax data is stored on the vendor’s computer server for the period in which you prepare your taxes and maybe even after you’re done with filing your taxes.
+Unless you know exactly where that tax computer server is located, and how secure it is, and how long the vendor is going to keep your data, you take a great deal of tax filer identity theft risks.
+Another tax filer identity theft risk is that since you have to use a username and pass code to access your tax data on the website, you risk the possibility of an intruder accessing your taxes information using your username and pass code obtained in one of many unauthorized ways.

 The last but also a popular way to prepare taxes is to hire a Certified Public Accountant (CPA) or Certified Tax Preparer (CTP) to prepare your taxes, especially if you have a complicated tax situation.
-Although, a tax preparer does not need to be a licensed CPA or CTP, I strongly recommend a CPA with integrity and experience.
+Although, a tax preparer does not need to be a licensed CPA or CTP, a licensed tax expert is highly recommended who has integrity and experience.
 Check his background and ask around for referrals.
 Make sure his license is active and there are no complaints or cases against him.
-Once you pick a CPA, sit down with him or her and make sure you clearly understand how the CPA prepares, files and secures the tax returns.
-If you are not comfortable with the way your taxes are prepared and filed considering the risks I discussed in this article, find another tax preparer.
+Once you pick a licensed tax expert, sit down with him or her and make sure you clearly understand how the expert prepares, files and secures the tax returns.
+If you are not comfortable with the way your taxes are prepared and filed considering the risks we just discussed in this article, find another tax preparer.
 Ask yourself the following questions during your discussions with the tax preparer:

 -How does the CPA prepare my taxes?
 Does he use a tax software or prepares online?